 The mission of the Office of Environmental Services is to ensure that the citizens of Louisiana have a clean and healthy environment to live and work in for present and future generations.
-This will be accomplished by establishing and assessing environmental standards, regulating pollution sources through permitting activities which are consistent with laws and regulations, by providing interface between the department and its customers, and by providing improved public participation.
-The permitting activity will provide single entry/contact point for permitting, include a multimedia team approach; provide technical guidance for permit applications; improve permit tracking and allow focus on applications with the highest potential for environmental impact.
+This will be accomplished by regulating pollution sources through permitting activities, which are consistent with laws and regulations by timely and clearly communicating with the regulated community, and by providing improved public participation.
+The Office of Environmental Services will provide technical guidance for permit applications, improve permit tracking and increase focus on applications with the highest potential for environmental impact.